The Complete Guide to Pressure Ulcers

 • Recovery time: From 3 months and possibly longer

-Who is likely to get a pressure ulcer?
+Who is at risk of a pressure ulcer?

 Anyone who puts prolonged pressure on the skin can develop a pressure ulcer.
 However, as we briefly mentioned earlier pressure ulcers usually affect those who are confined to a bed or spent long periods of time sitting.